alissin/little-big-tips/_pattern-algorithm/component/README.md

 ## _**Little Big Tips**_ ![Joystick](https://raw.githubusercontent.com/alissin/alissin.github.io/master/images/joystick.png) > Pattern / Algorithm > component pattern

-Feel free to try this behaviour on the playable demonstration / prototype: [The Dungeon](https://simmer.io/@alissin/the-dungeon).

-_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
-The FPS shooter gameplay mechanic itself, the scenario and the props are free assets from the Asset Store.

 > ![The Dungeon](./../../z_images/the_dungeon/component_and_state.png)

+Feel free to try this behaviour on the playable demonstration / prototype: [The Dungeon](https://simmer.io/@alissin/the-dungeon).<br/>
+<sub>_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
+The FPS shooter gameplay mechanic itself, the scenario and the props are free assets from the Asset Store.</sub>

 #### Problem description
 Given our main characters in our game, the Player and the Enemy, both have movement, attack, health and only the Enemy has armor:<br/>